Bostancı station (M8)

 Bostancı is an underground station on the M8 line of the Istanbul Metro.
-It is located on Bağdat Street in the Altıntepe neighbourhood of Maltepe.
+It is located under Bağdat Street in the Altıntepe neighborhood of Maltepe.
 It was opened on 6 January 2023, and is the southern terminus of the line.
-Connection to trans-Bosporus Marmaray commuter rail service is available from Bostancı railway station as well as İDO from Bostancı Ferry Terminal, and IETT city buses and municipal ferries from Bostancı Pier.
+Connection to trans-Bosporus Marmaray commuter rail service and the YHT is available from Bostancı railway station as well as İDO from Bostancı Ferry Terminal, and IETT city buses and municipal ferries from Bostancı Pier.